 Looking back, you can also see how you felt when you made the purchase to how you feel today.
 So, if you did buy a top in a sale and felt great at the time, today you may not feel so good as you realise that you’ll only wear it once.

-Knowing you’ll have to answer these questions might also make you challenge yourself spending money before you go ahead and do it.
+Knowing you’ll have to answer these questions might also make you challenge yourself to spend money before you go ahead and do it.

 For some of the things you buy, you may just not want to cut them out completely – and that’s ok too!